indydutch/blog-content/posts/2025-12-22-mcp-n8n-agent-tutorial-part2.md

 ### Understanding MCP Server Capabilities

-MCP servers expose three types of capabilities to LLMs:
+MCP servers expose three types of capabilities to LLMs.
+Think of these as different ways the AI can interact with your server:

 **1. Tools** — Functions the LLM explicitly calls

+Tools are like functions in a restaurant menu—the AI looks at what's available, picks what it needs, and explicitly orders it.
+The AI *chooses* when to call a tool.

 ```python
 @mcp.tool()
 async def get_forecast(city: str) -> dict[str, Any]: